CCBBatUT/Biocomputing_Spring2017/_posts/2017-01-27-python1_intro.md

 ### Lists
-Lists are defined using brackets `[ ]`, and each list item can be any variable type.
+Lists are ordered, mutable containers.
+They are defined using brackets `[ ]`, and each list item can be any variable type.

 {% highlight python %}
 >>> # This list contains only integers